 ---|

-When packing a framed hiking rucksack, you don’t need to pay that much attention to how and where you’re placing the items, because the frame helps with evening out the weight.
+When packing a framed hiking rucksack, you donโt need to pay that much attention to how and where youโre placing the items because the frame helps with evening out the weight.
 Framed backpacks are also better for your back because less strain is put on your shoulders.
-That said, the main disadvantage is that they’re heavier than frameless backpacks, which is why they don’t perform that well on shorter hikes, where you’re carrying just the essentials.
+That said, the main disadvantage is that theyโre heavier than frameless backpacks, which is why they donโt perform that well on shorter hikes when youโre carrying just the essentials.

-If you decide to get a framed backpack, make sure that it’s roomy enough, waterproof or water-repellant, that it has a comfortable hip belt and a chest strap, and that it’s made by a well-known manufacturer.
+If you decide to get a framed backpack, make sure that itโs roomy enough and that itโs either waterproof or water-repellant.
+It should have a comfortable hip belt and a chest strap, and that a well-known manufacturer makes it.

 Key Features: |